 Certina has recently presented a limited edition version of its fairly fresh DS Podium collection.
 Called Certina DS Podium Ole Einar Bjorndalen GMT Chronograph (ref.
 C001.639.21.057.10), the new quartz-powered timekeeper honors “the outstanding achievements and career” of Ole Einar Bjorndalen, a Norwegian professional biathlete who, according to Wikipedia (not the best source, I know,) won his first title in 1992 at the junior world championships.

 If you will take a look at the single press photo that we have, you will immediately notice that the watch is practically identical to the other Certina DS Podium GMT models, save for the black and red color scheme and the combination of materials.

 It looks like the watch has its fixed bezel with the inevitable tachymeter scale outsourced from the black PVD version and attached to a satin-finished stainless steel case of a regular GMT Chrono.

 Same goes to the pair of chronograph push-pieces and the setting crown.

-The layout of the dial is, too, well known to those interested in Swiss Made quartz timekeepers with GMT function, since the watch is powered by the ETA caliber G10.961 movement (the same module that animates the Tissot Couturier GMT wrist watch that we have already seen not so long ago.)
+The layout of the dial is, too, well known to those interested in Swiss Made quartz timekeepers with GMT function, since the watch is powered by the ETA caliber G10.961 movement (the same module that animates the Tissot Couturier GMT that we have already seen not so long ago.)

 The small seconds hand indicator is neatly placed at 6 o’clock sharing its space with a rather small date aperture.